 Cortez is a living remnant of Old Florida.
-It is a small working fishing village located on a peninsula in Sarasota Bay on Cortez Road (State Highway 684) that connects Bradenton and Bradenton Beach.
+It is a small working fishing village located on a peninsula in Sarasota Bay.
+The population of this unincorporated community is 4,377.

 Cortez is not a trendy place, but a living community of weathered old houses and fish companies, fish nets, crab traps, floats and all kinds of boats, old and new.